peppage/sfbt/README.md

 go get github.com/peppage/sfbt
 ```

-or download executable and move into yuour $GOPATH/bin
+or download executable and move into your $GOPATH/bin

 ## Usage
 For most of my projects I use this example https://gist.github.com/Stratus3D/a5be23866810735d7413